shadman1010/chatbot-ui/README.md

 - `splash.png`
 - `favicon.png`

-Placeholder files are included so EAS Build (prebuild phase) can hash and process them.
-Replace them with real images for branding:
+Placeholder files are included so EAS Build can hash and process them.
 - App icon / adaptive icon: 1024x1024 (foreground PNG with transparency for adaptive)
 - Splash: Recommended at least your device max resolution (e.g., 1242x2436) with background color matching `splash.backgroundColor`.
 - Favicon: 48x48 or 64x64 PNG.